 There are vaccines available for:

-Risk of infection caused by an arbovirus can be minimized by limiting exposure to mosquitoes, limiting outdoor activities at night, wearing long-sleeved clothing, using insect repellents, and eliminating freestanding water around the home.
+Risk of infection caused by an arbovirus can be minimized by limiting exposure to mosquitoes and ticks, limiting outdoor activities at night, wearing long-sleeved clothing, using insect repellents, and eliminating freestanding water around the home.

 Treatment for bacterial causes